pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	Re-enter password for user [test-user]:
 	User [test-user] successfully created

+If you intend to update the password for a user, you can use ``-p`` flag as shown in the example below to be prompted for a new password.

 ::

 	$ pulp-admin auth user update --login test-user --name "Test User" -p